26 Aug There’s a Giant Person in the Sky

 “Great.
 Just what I fucking need.”
 I said, sighing.
 “Will you guys be able to take care of this thing?
 If it’s in Florida that’s one state too close for me.”

 “We’re stretched a little thin at the moment, but it will be taken care of.”
 He said.
 The line went dead then.
-Guess there wasn’t much time for talk.
+Guess there wasn’t much time to talk.

 I decided to see what he meant by heavier activity.
 I pulled up the log where we all recorded our findings.
 There had been a lot more entries in the past three days than in the past two weeks combined.
 This wasn’t good.